AprilBrother/wiki.aprbrother/src/en/AB_BLE_Gateway_V4.md

 ## Description

-AB BLE Gateway V4 is a BLE to gateway and bridge.
-The gateway reads iBeacon and Eddystone like beacon or customized Tag format and sends to local TCP server or internet HTTP/MQTT server.
+AB BLE Gateway V4 is a BLE to network gateway and bridge.
+BLE gateway reads advertsiment data such as iBeacon, Eddystone or customized format data and sends to LAN/internet server.

+Gateway supports Ethernet and WiFi connection.
 User can configure the transmit period and server information through a simple HTTP API.

 <img src="https://i1.aprbrother.com/gateway41.jpg-640.jpg">